Table of Contents

 Higher bill.
 It is evident that establishing and running an onshore company can cost you a lot.
 First of all, the hiring fees.
 As stated earlier, onshore jurisdictions usually are developed countries.
 Therefore, the cost of hiring employees will cost you more than that of a developing country.

 Less confidential.
 As your company is being controlled by the authorities, the details of the owners are less private.
-Almost every information about all the beneficial owners is accessible by the public.
+Almost every piece of information about all the beneficial owners is accessible to the public.
 So if your goal is to stay low-key and keep your identity secret, an onshore company might not be an ideal option.

 What is an offshore company?

 So, what is an offshore company?
 While onshore companies are the type of company you encounter on a daily basis, offshore companies, on the other hand, are a whole different concept.

 An offshore company is a legal entity incorporated in a jurisdiction outside of the investors’ home country.
 The reason behind this far-off-the-land incorporation is that offshore jurisdictions can offer favorable tax treatments in terms of low tax advantages or even tax-free.

 Let’s take an example.
 You live in the United Kingdom and you want to open a company in Mauritius to gain some tax benefits.
 The company that you establish in another country is your offshore company.